-Improving the Sales Acumen of Your Team Should Be A Priority
+Improving the Business Acumen of Your Team Should Be A Priority

 Reps Must Demonstrate Broader Business Skills

 More than ever, reps must demonstrate broader business skills to get deals closed.
 As we have discussed in prior blogs, the traditional economic buyer is gone and team selling is becoming the norm.
 These trends mean sales people must navigate a complex deal environment and have more conversations that go well beyond product features and benefits.

 This is where sales enablement can make a huge difference.
 Training designed to help reps have real business conversations will keep buyers engaged.
 Today’s business problems are multi-faceted, and the best reps need to see issues with different lens.
 These different perspectives are key to diagnosing the right problem and communicating the value of the solution.
 When reps speak financial language to finance teams, operations language to operations teams, and marketing language to marketing teams, the rep builds buyer alignment and moves the deal forward.